East of Everywhere

 Reader Reactions

 "The story in this book wasn't flashy, but told a gentle story of life.
 I enjoyed that it moved back and forth along different timelines and slowly gave way to the full understanding of everything that occurred.
-I felt invested in the main character, wanting to know where she had been and where she was going." - GoodReads Review
+I felt invested in the main character, wanting to know where she had been and where she was going.
+The story could have continued on beyond the ending, but I liked that the story kind of faded and allowed you to wonder at what may happen next." - GoodReads Review